 - a.
-To take reasonable steps to ensure that each person involved in carrying out a development that is part of the Rail Development is informed of, and complies with, the approved Soil and Water CEMP (Condition 45(3) of the Airport Plan). - b.
-To maintain accurate records demonstrating implementation of, and compliance with, the approved Soil and Water CEMP, and other applicable conditions contained in Section 3.11.6 of the Airport Plan.
+To take reasonable steps to ensure that each person involved in carrying out a development that is part of the Rail Development is informed of, and complies with, the CEMP (Condition 45(3) of the Airport Plan). - b.
+To maintain accurate records demonstrating implementation of, and compliance with, the approved CEMPs, and other applicable conditions contained in Section 3.11.6 of the Airport Plan.
 Records must be made available to the Infrastructure Department on request (Condition 46 of the Airport Plan). - c.
-To publish information in a report about its compliance with the conditions set out in section 3.11.6 of the Airport Plan (Rail Conditions) and its implementation of the approved Soil and Water CEMP (Condition 47 of the Airport Plan). - d.
-To ensure that an independent audit of its compliance with the conditions set out in section 3.11.6 (except Condition 44) and condition 46 of the Airport Plan (Rail Conditions) is conducted, by an approved independent auditor, in respect of the 12-month period commencing with commencement of Rail Construction Works.
-The independent audit report must be submitted to the Infrastructure Department, with a copy provided to the Environment Department, within six months of the end of the period in respect of which the audit was conducted (Condition 48 of the Airport Plan). - e.
-Unless otherwise agreed by an Approver, to publish the approved Soil and Water CEMP on its website (Condition 50 of the Airport Plan).
+To publish information in a report about its compliance with the conditions set out in section 3.11.6 of the Airport Plan (Rail Conditions) and its implementation of the approved CEMPs (Condition 47 of the Airport Plan).